+We are seeking shareholder ratification of the appointment of EKS&H LLLP ("EKS&H") as our independent registered public accounting firm for the fiscal year ending December 31, 2013.
+If the stockholders fail to ratify the appointment of EKS&H, the Audit Committee may reconsider its selection.
+Even if the selection is ratified, the Audit Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit Committee feels that such a change would be in the best interests of the Company and our stockholders.

+The reports of EKS&H on the financial statements of the Company as of and for the fiscal years ended December 31, 2012 and 2011 did not contain an adverse opinion or a disclaimer of opinion, and were not qualified or modified as to uncertainty, audit scope or accounting principles.

-On June 2, 2011, the Audit Committee of our Board of Directors engaged Ehrhardt, Keefe, Steiner & Hottman PC ("EKS&H") as our independent registered public accounting firm for the fiscal year ending December 31, 2011, and dismissed Child, Van Wagoner & Bradshaw, PLLC ("CVWB") from that role.
+On June 2, 2011, the Audit Committee of our Board of Directors engaged EKS&H as our independent registered public accounting firm for the fiscal year ending December 31, 2011, and dismissed Child, Van Wagoner & Bradshaw, PLLC ("CVWB") from that role.
 The change in accountants was recommended and approved by the Audit Committee of the Company's Board of Directors.
-We are seeking shareholder ratification of the appointment of EKS&H as our independent registered public accounting firm for the fiscal year ending December 31, 2012.
-If the stockholders fail to ratify the appointment of EKS&H, the Audit Committee will reconsider its selection.
-Even if the selection is ratified, the Audit Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit Committee feels that such a change would be in the best interests of the Company and our stockholders.

-The reports of EKS&H and CVWB on the financial statements of the Company as of and for the fiscal years ended December 31, 2011 and 2010 did not contain an adverse opinion or a disclaimer of opinion, and were not qualified or modified as to uncertainty, audit scope or accounting principles.
-During the fiscal year ended December 31, 2010 and through the date of dismissal, (i) there were no disagreements with CVWB on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure, which disagreement, if not resolved to the satisfaction of CVWB, would have caused it to make reference to the subject matter of the disagreements in connection with its reports on the financial statements for those periods and (ii) there were no reportable events (as described in Item 304(a)(1)(v) of Regulation S-K).
+During the fiscal year ended December 31, 2010 and through the date of dismissal, (i) there were no disagreements with CVWB on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure, which disagreement, if not resolved to the satisfaction of CVWB, would have caused it to make reference to the subject matter of the disagreements in connection with its reports on the financial statements for those periods and (ii) there were no reportable events (as described in Item 304(a) (1)(v) of Regulation S-K).